AnyKeyShik/Hacktoberfest2021-Task/README.md

 # Hacktoberfest2021 Task

-### Read the following instruction
+### This C program has some errors

-This C program has some errors
+Read the following instruction
 ---
-Fork the repository
+* Fork the repository
-Make the changes, correct errors
+* Make the changes, correct errors
-Make a pull request
+* Make a pull request